 Art.
 126t and Art.
 126zg of the Dutch Code of Criminal Procedure provide for similar powers in case of organised crime or indications of a terrorist crime.

-Under the WIV the General Intelligence and Security Service (AIVD) and the Military Intelligence and Security Service (MIVD) may carry out targeted interception, recording and tapping of any form of conversation or electronic communication, inter alia by means of a telephone or internet tap.
-They are also allowed to carry out untargeted or bulk interception of electronic communication, subsequently determining its nature, determining or verifying the persons or organizations involved, and applying automated data analysis to the metadata and selectively selecting the content data for further analysis.
+Under the Dutch Intelligence and Security Services Act 2017 the General Intelligence and Security Service (AIVD) and the Military Intelligence and Security Service (MIVD) may carry out targeted interception, recording and tapping of any form of conversation or electronic communication by means of a telephone or internet tap.
+They are also allowed to carry out untargeted or bulk interception of electronic communication, subsequently determining its nature, determining or verifying the persons or organisations involved, and applying automated data analysis to the metadata and selectively selecting the content data for further analysis.
 Operators must help them do this – for example, by decrypting encrypted data.

 Data Retention